Nonsmooth Analysis and Optimization: Fenchel duality

 If(!) we were now able to exchange $\inf$ and $\sup$, we could write (with $\inf F = -\sup (-F)$)

 By definition of $F^*$, we thus obtain the \emph{dual problem}

 As a side effect, we have shifted the operator $A$ from $G$ to $F^*$ without having to invert it.

-The following theorem in an elegant way uses the Fermat principle, the sum and chain rules, and the Fenchel--Young equation to derive sufficient conditions for the exchangeability. \begin{theorem}[Fenchel--Rockafellar] Let $X$ and $Y$ be normed vector spaces, $F:X\to\Rbar$ and $G:Y\to \Rbar$ be proper, convex, and lower semicontinuous, and $A\in L(X,Y)$.
-Assume furthermore that \begin{enumerate}[label=(\roman*)] \item the \emph{primal problem} \eqref{eq:convex:primal} admits a solution $\bar x \in X$; \item there exists an $x_0\in \dom F \cap \dom (G\circ A)$ with $Ax_0\in (\dom G)^o$ . \end{enumerate} Then, the dual problem \eqref{eq:convex:dual} admits a solution $\bar {y}^*\in Y^*$ and
+The following theorem uses in an elegant way the Fermat principle, the sum and chain rules, and the Fenchel--Young equality to derive sufficient conditions for the exchangeability. \begin{theorem}[Fenchel--Rockafellar] Let $X$ and $Y$ be normed vector spaces, $F:X\to\Rbar$ and $G:Y\to \Rbar$ be proper, convex, and lower semicontinuous, and $A\in L(X,Y)$.
+Assume furthermore that \begin{enumerate}[(i)] \item the \emph{primal problem} \eqref{eq:convex:primal} admits a solution $\bar x \in X$; \item there exists an $x_0\in \dom F \cap \dom (G\circ A)$ with $Ax_0\in (\dom G)^o$ . \end{enumerate} Then, the dual problem \eqref{eq:convex:dual} admits a solution $\bar {y}^*\in Y^*$ and

 Furthermore, $\bar x$ and $\bar{y}^*$ are solutions to \eqref{eq:convex:primal} and \eqref{eq:convex:dual}, respectively, if and only if

 \end{theorem} \begin{proof} \Cref{thm:convex:fermat} states that $\bar x\in X$ is a solution to \eqref{eq:convex:primal} if and only if $0\in \partial (F + G\circ A)(\bar x)$.
 By assumption (ii), \cref{thm:convex:sum,thm:convex:chain} are applicable, and we thus obtain that